Netball in Europe: Wales

 The Welsh Netball Association (Cymdeithas Pêl Rwyd Cymru) was created in 1945.
 The WNA is responsible for national championships, Welsh squad selection, international matches, the training and development of players, coaches, and umpires and for the Sport Wales National Centre Netball Academy, Cardiff.
 The Welsh Netball Association is based in Pontcanna, Cardiff.
 Similar to other national associations, the Welsh have created a modified version of the game for children called "Dragon Netball".
 It is geared for seven- to eleven-year-olds.

 Male participation in netball in Wales has been increasing in the past several years.

 Northern Ireland

 The rate of comparative participation for netball to other sports differs from key-stage to key-stage (year levels in school) in Northern Ireland.
 For girls, netball is the third most popular participation sport in key-stage 2 with a 7% participation rate.
 For key-stage 3 and key-stage 4, it is the most popular girls participation sport with rates of 20.2% and 14.0% respectively.
 In the sixth form, netball is the fifth most popular girls' participation sport with a rate of 6.7%.
 The total number of school participants is about 900.
 In Northern Ireland, about 1,300 women play competitive netball in club based leagues.

 Switzerland

-Relatively new to netball, a group of volunteers formed the Netball Switzerland governing body in 2008.
-They are highly passionate group and have had a formal under 17 team since 2010.
-With netball teams and matches held regularly in Geneva, Basel and Zurich.
+A group of volunteers formed the Netball Switzerland governing body in 2008.
+The group has had a formal under 17 team since 2010, with netball teams and matches held regularly in Geneva, Basel and Zurich.